Challenging Behaviour - Managing & Responding

 Methods of delivery:

 The course uses a range of training methods to provide variety and engagement including: trainer presentation, PowerPoint presentations, flipchart work, group work and discussion, case studies and practical exercises.

-· How to use empathy, validation, assertiveness and negotiation to resolve difficult situations with clients
+· Using assertiveness and negotiation to resolve disquiet

-· Manage the support needs of staff and clients involved in challenging incidents
+· Aftercare: responding to the support needs of everyone, including staff

 Anyone who comes into contact with people who use challenging behaviour to express themselves.

-Delegates should familiarise themselves with any organisational policies that may in place governing issues of challenging behaviour.
+Delegates should familiarise themselves with any organisational policies governing issues of challenging behaviour.

 Upon completion of the course, the delegates will receive a certificate of attendance.

 Individuals, including volunteers, who work in the social care field with service users who may present challenging behaviour.